 This post may contain affiliate links.
 Please read my disclosure policy.

-Pink Lemonade ~ bright, tart and lightly sweet, this lovely pink hued summer beverage is very refreshing and super easy to make!
+This lovely pink hued summer beverage is very easy to make!

-Real deal lemonade is meant to be tart, so pucker up!
+Real deal pink lemonade is meant to be tart, so pucker up!

 - 2/3 cup granulated sugar